H-olajide/H-olajide/README.md

 - 👋 Hi, I’m Hammed Jimoh
-- 👀 I’m interested in Data Analytics, Data Science, Machine Learning and Mathematical Modeling
+- 👀 I’m interested in Data Analytics/Analysis, Data Science, Machine Learning and Mathematical Modeling
 - 🌱 I’m currently learning Machine Learning for Data Science
 - 💞️ I’m looking to collaborate on any of the above listed fields
 - 📫 You can reach me on jimohhammed17@gmail.com